Home Topics Quantum-safe cryptography What is quantum-safe cryptography?

 Learn about threats posed by quantum computers and start to take action to prepare for quantum-safe cryptography.

-Most of the cryptography computers use today is asymmetric, or public key.
-These systems involve two keys: one is shared publicly, but is only useful for encrypting data–or checking someone’s authentication.
-You can’t use the public key to decode a message or pretend to be someone else.
-Only the second, private key can do that.
-When you type in your password on most websites, you’re using a private key to authenticate yourself.
+When you type in your password on most websites, you use a private key to authenticate yourself.
 The website does some math to check that the private and public keys match before letting you in, without actually making a copy of the private key itself.
-When you enter your passcode on your phone, you’re doing something similar: entering the private key that unlocks your phone’s data, which has been encrypted using the public key.
+When you enter your passcode on your phone, you're doing something similar: entering the private key that unlocks your phone's data, which has been encrypted using the public key.

 Why quantum computers challenge existing cryptography

-Standards like RSA have worked well for decades because humanity just hasn’t had the tools to break these forms of encryption.
-But classical computers are also limited.
-There are only certain algorithms that we know run well on their binary processors.
-Over time we’ve come to engineer our society based on the assumption that if a problem can’t be solved by using 1s and 0s, it can’t be solved at all.
+But classical computers are limited.
+Only specific algorithms we know run well on their binary processors.
+Over time, we've come to engineer our society based on the assumption that if a problem can't be solved by using 1s and 0s, it can't be solved at all.

-Quantum computers represent an entirely new paradigm of computation, setting aside binary bits for the complex computational spaces that are created by using qubits, and solving problems that once seemed impossible.
-Most of the time this is a good thing.
-IBM® is building quantum computers to solve the world’s most important problems.
-(And you can learn the details of how they work on our What is quantum computing? page.)
+Quantum computers take advantage of quantum mechanics, the study of subatomic particles.
+These next-generation computing machines represent an entirely new paradigm of computation, setting aside binary bits for the complex computational spaces created by using qubits and solving problems that once seemed impossible.

 The most important thing to understand about quantum-safe cryptography standards is that they substitute the math problems that are easy for quantum computers to solve with math problems that are difficult for both classical and quantum computers to solve.